Taking charge of your fertility

 • Stress reduction – avoid stress and the accompanying hormones

-• Smoking cessation – smoking contributes to hormone imbalances and general health
+• Quitting smoking – smoking contributes to hormone imbalances and general health

-With no side effects, natural treatments empower you to make informed decisions about your health and fertility.
+Natural treatments have no side effects and can empower you to make informed decisions about your health and fertility.

 NaPro provides medical and surgical treatments that cooperate with the reproductive system.
 Treatments can be medical or surgical and aim to correct what’s causing the issue.